One of the most rewarding outings from New Jersey is visiting the Statue of Liberty on Liberty Island and the Immigration Museum on Ellis Island.

 There are many ways to get to Liberty State Park.

-Liberty State Park in New Jersey is the perfect departure location if you plan to visit the ferry dock by your car, motorhome, or private bus.
+Liberty State Park in New Jersey is the perfect departure location if you plan to visit the ferry dock by car, motorhome, or private bus.

 Liberty State Park is also amply serviced by public transportation, taxi, and Liberty Landing Ferry Service.